-- ► To-date, there has been limited modeling work of imperfectly competitive firms in supply chain network, in the presence of trade policies such as TRQs, which have been challenging to model. - ► The theory of variational inequalities is very useful for the formulation, analysis, and solution of oligopolistic supply chain network equilibrium problems under TRQs. - ➤ The numerical examples that comprise the case study quantify impacts of tariff rate quotas on consumer prices, on product flows, as well as on the firms' profits. - The results demonstrate that TRQs can be effective in reducing product flows from countries on which they are imposed but at the expense of the consumers in terms of prices.
+- We constructed a modeling and computational framework for competitive global supply chain networks in the presence of trade policies in the form of tariff rate quotas. - To-date, there has been limited modeling work integrating oligopolistic firms, competing globally, in the presence of such trade policies, which have been challenging to model. - The theoretical framework utilized for the formulation, analysis, and computation of the equilibrium product flow and economic rent equivalent patterns is the theory of variational inequalities. - The numerical examples that comprise the case study quantify impacts of tariff rate quotas on consumer prices, on product flows, as well as on the firms' profits. - The results demonstrate that TRQs can be effective in reducing product flows from countries on which they are imposed but at the expense of the consumers in terms of prices.